Quick Summary / TLDR

 ➡️ Solution: Delivered polished, on-brand presentations and executive keynotes that upheld Adobe’s high design standards under tight deadlines.

-Adobe has always been more than just a client to me.
-It’s where I grew up as a designer.
-I spent six years in-house straight out of college, learning the craft, mastering the tools, and absorbing what it means to work in a truly design-centric company.
-Those formative years shaped my approach to creativity, collaboration, and quality.
+Some projects feel like just another job.
+This one felt like coming home.
+Adobe has always been more than a client to me.
+It’s where I started my design career and learned what it means to work in a truly design-led culture.
+Those early years shaped how I approach creativity, collaboration, and quality.

 The Problem